Darling River Run Touring Route, Map & Guide

 Day 2 — Experience Bourke

-Bourke is a thriving service town and a mecca for travellers, due in part to its location at the crossroads of the north-south and east-west routes of outback NSW, but more importantly due to the efforts of the town to provide an ever-increasing number of experiences on offer; experiences that showcase the town's history and unique place it holds in terms of a river port on one of our most iconic rivers.
+Bourke is a thriving service town and a mecca for travellers, due in part to its location at the crossroads of the north–south and east–west routes of outback NSW, but more importantly due to the efforts of the town to provide an ever-increasing number of experiences on offer; experiences that showcase the town's history and the unique place it holds as a river port on one of our most iconic rivers.

-The jewel in the crown for Bourke is the recently developed Back O' Bourke Exhibition Centre, a world-class facility with interactive installations and stunning visual displays covering the Indigenous and European history of the region.
+The jewel in the crown for Bourke is the Back O' Bourke Exhibition Centre, a world-class facility with interactive installations and stunning visual displays covering the Indigenous and European history of the region.
 It would have to be one of the best of its type in Australia.
-Discover Bourke

 Day 3 — Drive Bourke to Louth